abrovinsch/Fritiof-Python/readme.md

 ## Exporting to Tracery / JSON

-If you want to, you can export to tracery, if for example you would want to use the excellent service www.cheapbotsdonequick.com.
+If you want to, you can export to tracery, which is used by, for example, the excellent service www.cheapbotsdonequick.com.

 To do this, run the following code: